 - Grades in courses taken before matriculation at Trinity are neither entered into the student's Trinity record nor included in the student's grade point average.

 Trinity meets the calculated financial need of all of accepted transfer students who have applied for financial aid.
+(We do not offer merit aid or scholarship awards to transfer students.)
 Candidates must submit tax returns, the CSS Profile, and the FAFSA application.
-Learn more at the Office of Financial Aid
+Learn more at the Office of Financial Aid.

-Previous First-Year applicants who are not currently enrolled in a college or university should submit a written statement describing their most recent educational pursuits, activities, and/or employment to accompany the completed Common Application for Transfer Admissions
+Previous First-Year applicants who are not currently enrolled in a college or university should submit a written statement describing their most recent educational pursuits, activities, and/or employment to accompany the completed Common Application for Transfer Admissions.
+See supporting materials list above.

 If you have additional questions, please contact the Admissions Office at (860) 297-2180 or by e-mail at email@example.com.

-Candidates who have applied as a transfer student to Trinity College within the last two semesters must e-mail or send a letter stating your intention to reapply to:
+Candidates who have applied as transfer students to Trinity College within the last two semesters must e-mail or send a letter stating their intention to reapply to:

 Trinity College Admissions Office